You’re growing your small practice without a safety net

 Adopting Exception Management

-Establishing norms defines what your people should be doing, and results in reduced time and effort required to manage them.
+The establishment of norms defines what your people should be doing.
+It also results in reduced time and effort required to manage them.
 It allows them to operate with greater autonomy.

 It’s not about getting lucky, it’s about proven processes.
 Exception Management is a key part of ‘Freedom Through Structure’.